darkn3rd/puppet-module-sample/README.md

 # Puppet Module Sample - Superfoo

 This is a small snippet of an imaginary component called SuperFoo.
-Though this is a very simple modules that doesn't do anything, it can act as a template for more complex modules.
+Though this is a very simple module that doesn't do anything, it can act as a template for more complex modules.

 This code demonstrates two best practices in the Puppet Community (around 2014):